The modifications process and guidance

 Consultation with key stakeholders

-To assist with the process of consultation and obtaining signatures, key stakeholder meetings can be convened to discuss proposed modification(s) with colleagues and obtain the required signatures in time for formal approval from the relevant Faculty/Institutes Academic Development Committee by the University's modifications deadline of the 28 February.
+To assist with the process of consultation and obtaining signatures, key stakeholder meetings can be convened to discuss proposed modification(s) with colleagues and obtain the required signatures in time for formal approval from the relevant Faculty/Institutes Academic Development Committee by St Mary's modifications deadline of 28th February.

 Upon request to the Quality and Standards team and availability of staff, assistance with facilitating a key stakeholders meeting can be planned ahead of the University's modification deadline.

-Note: If you are not able to submit your completed modification proposal in time for any planned key stakeholder meetings, then you must contact the relevant colleagues from Estates and Facilities (Timetabling), Finance, Library Services, TEL and IT to obtain their signatures separately.
+Please note, if you are not able to submit your completed modification proposal in time for any planned key stakeholder meetings, then you must contact the relevant colleagues from Estates and Facilities (Timetabling), Finance, Library Services, TEL, and IT to obtain their signatures separately.

 You can then submit the completed proposal with these signatures and other supporting documents to the Chair and Committee Secretary for the relevant Faculty/Institute Academic Development Committee by the paper deadline for that meeting.